What Are the Different Types of Denim?

 Stretch Denim

-Skinny fits, women’s jeans, travel and comfort wear.
+Best for: Skinny fits, women’s jeans, travel wear

 Selvedge Denim